 - Root decoction is used as gargle for toothache, sore throat and tonsillitis.
 Or

 - Prepare Homemade Tooth Powder for dental care by mixing fine powder of, Haldi + Phitkari + Neem Leaf + Babool Bark (each 100 grams) + Tambru seeds + Akarkara + Baheda Pericarp (each 50 grams) + Laung 20 grams.

-- The root powder can be taken in dose of 500 mg-1 gram.
+- The root powder can be taken in a dose of 500 mg-1 gram.

-- The tincture is taken in dose of 20-30 drops.
+- The tincture is taken in a dose of 20-30 drops.

 Contraindications, Interactions, Side-effects and Warnings Anacyclus pyrethrum

 - Plant can cause dermatitis on contact.

 - Do not use in a high dose or for longer periods of time.

 - It is hot in nature, so should be used with caution in summer and by hot temperament individuals and menstruating women.

 - It should be taken only in recommended doses.

 - When taken in excess, it irritates the mucous membrane of intestine causing bloody stools, tetanus-like spasms and profound stupor.